Kings Plains Zircon

 Durability & Care

-Kings Plains Zircon is a durable gemstone (Mohs’ Hardness: 6.5 – 7.5) well-suited to everyday wear.
+Kings Plains Zircon (Mohs’ Hardness: 7.5) is an excellent jewelry gemstone well-suited to everyday wear.
 Always store Kings Plains Zircon carefully to avoid scuffs and scratches.
 Clean with gentle soap and lukewarm water, scrubbing behind the gem with a very soft toothbrush as necessary.
 After cleaning, pat dry with a soft towel or chamois cloth.

 Map Location